 The Schertz Police Department is committed to providing professional services.
 If you feel that an officer or member of the Schertz Police Department has acted unprofessionally or has committed other acts of misconduct, you can do one of two things:

-Although not always necessary, it is requested that you leave your name and contact phone number so that a member of the Professional Standards Unit may be able to speak to you personally about the incident as well as pass along any facts regarding the incident.
+Although not always necessary, it is requested that you leave your name and contact phone number so that a Department Supervisor will be able to speak to you personally about the incident and pass along any facts regarding the incident.

 If you believe that an officer has acted above and beyond the call of duty and believe the officer should be recognized for exemplary performance, the same methods as submitting a complaint are also excellent means to ensure that officers receives the recognition they deserve.
 All too often, the fact that officers are people too is forgotten.
 Like all people, officers also enjoy being recognized for the things they do right.